2018 Goal Setting, Executive Function, and Planning SkillsJanuary 17th, 2018

 Are you ready to accomplish great things this year?

 Setting goals and priorities are the first steps to accomplishing what you want to do.
 When you set goals, it increases your motivation to take the steps to actualize them.
 The best way to do this is to write your goals down and then to identify and write the steps you need to take to make them a reality.
 This is known as backward design.
 Students and people of all ages have a clearer picture of why and what they need to do to attain the goals.
 This then helps them efficiently concentrate their efforts towards attaining the goals and priorities set forth.

 For fill-in-the-blank goal setting, priority planning, daily, weekly, and monthly calendar planning worksheets, be sure to check out our new Ten Minutes to Better Writing and Study Skills book.
-For a limited time, get $10 off with coupon code: 10off.

 What is the correlation between executive function, goal setting, and planning skills?